Are you tired of tracking mud into your home or gouging ruts in your yard because it’s soft and wet?

 Do you have downspouts that drain into your lawn?
 If this is the case, you should expect a damp lawn, but there is a solution.

-Near the end of your downspout, dig a two-foot-wide by a three-foot-deep hole.
+Dig a two-foot-wide by a three-foot-deep hole near the end of your downspout.
 Make sure it’s not too close to your house’s foundation.

 3/4 of the void should be filled with gravel.
-Place an extension on your downspout so that the end is on the gravel, then fill the gutter pipe with more gravel.
+Place an extension on your downspout, so the end is on the gravel, then fill the gutter pipe with more gravel.